 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

 A content creation brief—also known as a writer’s brief—can save you tons of time on your projects.
 This tool allows you to clearly outline what you expect your writer to include in the content.
-With some quick prep work, a content brief helps your writer hit the nail on the head the first time, makes the review process smoother, and helps you produce excellent content that keeps your audience engaged.
+With some quick prep work, a content brief helps your writer hit the nail on the head the first time, making the review process smoother and helping you produce excellent content that keeps your audience engaged.

-Take your content from basic to brilliant by adding these 3 things to your content creation brief:
+Take your content from basic to brilliant by adding these 5 elements to your content creation brief:

 As a B2B SaaS marketer, you already know the aim of your content, but do you know how you want people to feel after they read one of your case studies?
 How about relief or excitement that they’ve found a partner who can solve their problem?
 This is the emotional outcome.
 Get clear on this in your content creation brief and you’ll forge a strong connection with your audience.